Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Evaluating the Effectiveness of scrubbers for reducing Medicare IHD Hospitalization

 \subsection{Model specification for the joint propensity and potential outcomes}

-The covariates included in $\vX_i^{int,z}, \vX_i^{out,z}, \vX_i^{int,g}, \vX_i^{out,g}$ are listed and summarized in Table \ref{tab:covs}.
-Outcome-unit covariates $\vX_i^{out}$ include characteristics of the general population living in ZIP code $i$ (e.g., population, population density, percent Hispanic, high school graduation rate, median household income, poverty, occupied housing, migration rate (\% of residents who moved within 5 years), smoking rate), climatalogical factors (temperature and relative humidity), characteristics of the Medicare population living in the ZIP code (average age, percent female beneficiaries, percent white beneficiaries, and percent black beneficiaries), and general measure of power plant pollution in the area according to quartile of the overall HyADS distribution.
+The covariates included in $\{\vX^{int,z}_{j}\}_{j \in t_i^\top}, \vX_i^{out,z}, \{\vX^{int,g}_{j}\}_{j \in t_i^\top}, \vX_i^{out,g}$ are listed and summarized in Table \ref{tab:covs}.
+Outcome-unit covariates $\vX_i^{out}$ include characteristics of the general population living in ZIP code $i$ (e.g., population, population density, percent Hispanic, high school graduation rate, median household income, poverty, occupied housing, migration rate (\% of residents who moved within 5 years), smoking rate), climatalogical factors (temperature and relative humidity), characteristics of the Medicare population living in the ZIP code (average age, percent female beneficiaries, percent white beneficiaries, and percent black beneficiaries), and general measure of power plant pollution in the area according to the total HyADS influence from all power plants on the ZIP code.
 Interventional-unit covariates $\vX_j^{int}$ include characteristics of the power plants from 2005 such as the total number of controls for oxides of nitrogen (NO$_x$) emissions, the percent of units with Selective (non) Catalytic Reduction systems (a particular technology for NO$_x$ control), total heat input, total operating time, the average percent of operating capacity, and whether the plant participated in Phase II of the ARP.
+In the power plant setting, only $\vX_j^{int}$ of the key-associated power plant for outcome unit $i$ are regarded as potential upstream confounders, implying that $\{\vX^{int,z}_{j}\}_{j \in t_i^\top} = \vX^{z,int}_{\jstar}$ and $\{\vX^{int,g}_{j}\}_{j \in t_i^\top} = \vX^{g,int}_{\jstar}$, and the threat of confounding due to these power plant characteristics is regarded as low in comparison to the ZIP code characteristics in $\vX_i^{out}$.
+This also implies the absence of confounding due to overlapping interference sets, that is, after conditioning on $(\vX_i^{out, z}, \vX_i^{out, g}$), characteristics of other ZIP codes do not relate to hospitalization rates at ZIP code $i$.